 The legality of Bitcoin all over the world can be seen in this map:

 Countries where Bitcoin is banned

 Bitcoin and cryptocurrencies are generally welcomed in most parts of the world.
 Nevertheless, some countries have actually banned them or their use.
-Whether bans were imposed due to Bitcoins decentralized nature, the threat to their current fiscal system or simply because proper regulations are yet to be approved, there are at least 9 countries as of March 2019 which decided to do so.
+Whether bans were imposed due to Bitcoins decentralized nature, the threat to their current financial system or just because proper regulations are yet to be approved, there are at least nine countries as of March 2019 which decided to do so.
 These are: